CHS-CS50/2019/syllabus.md

 ## Expectations

-Students are expected to submit all problems!
-If students would like to receive AP credit they will need to take the [AP CSP Exam](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/exam) and complete the [Create and Explore Tasks](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf).
+Students are expected to submit all assigned problems and adhere to the Academic Honesty policies below!

 ## Prerequisites

-The only background required for CS50 for AP Computer Science Principles is completion of Algebra I or its equivalent.
+The only background required for CHS-ICS is completion of Algebra I or its equivalent.

 ## Books